kohchihao/Foodies-FoodBites/README.md

 For user stories, we have decided to follow the Agile framework.
 Please click the link to view the entire user stories.

 [LINK](https://docs.google.com/spreadsheets/d/1n6myg_zPBbZoBca4gTNpsFASr4yi8E_W2z3kDfVZANo/edit?usp=sharing)

+# Proposed Level of Achievement

+The level of achievement we are aiming for is Project Gemini.
+Below list the respective requirements and our justifications: